Efficient Diversity-Preserving Diffusion Alignment via Gradient-Informed GFlowNets: Preliminaries

+It is well known~\cite{haarnoja2017reinforcement, rafailov2023direct} in the soft RL literature that, by maximizing $\expt_{\pi_\theta}\sum_t [R(s_T) + \frac{1}{\beta} \mathcal{H}(\pi_\theta(\cdot | s_t)]$ in an MDP (with state $s_t$, terminating state $s_T$, action $a_t$, terminal reward $R(\cdot)$, discount rate $\gamma$, policy $\pi_\theta$ and entropy function $\mathcal{H}$), we have $P(x) \propto \exp(\beta R(x))$ for any terminating state $x$.
+Finding optimal policies to sample from $R(\cdot)$ can therefore be achieved with appropriate designs of MDPs.
+While we may derive our objective with the soft RL language, here we follow a recent work~\cite{zhang2025improving} and adopt the GFlowNet \cite{bengio2023gflownet} framework for generative models that sample terminal states with respect to reward with MDP defined on a directly acyclic graph (DAG).
+The GFlowNet framework uniquely motivates the introduction of a special intermediate reward associated to a reference backward policy, which is not obvious in the soft RL framework.
+Furthermore, in modeling distributions with a DAG-based MDP, the GFlowNet framework is more general and perhaps more natural than soft RL.
+We discuss the connections between two frameworks in Appendix~\ref{sec:soft-rl}.

-GFlowNets \cite{bengio2023gflownet, bengio2021flow} are a class of probabilistic methods to train a sampling policy $P_F(s' | s)$, where the generation process starts from some initial state $s_0$, makes a series of stochastic transitions $(s\to s')$ in a direct acyclic graph of states, and eventually reach a terminal state according to an unnormalized probability density (\textit{e.g.}, a non-negative reward).
-Similar to the role of noising process in diffusion models, in GFlowNets a backward policy $P_B(s | s')$ is defined (either fixed or learnable) to distribute the unnormalized density of the terminal target distribution back to its ancestor states.
-One may imagine that the forward policy $P_F(s' | s)$ distributes density from all states $s$ that lead to $s'$ and similarly the backward policy $P_B(s | s')$ distributes density from all states $s'$ to an ancestor $s$.
-If $P_F$ and $P_B$ ``matches'' each other, one obtain on each state $s$ an unnormalized density, called the flow function $F(s)$.
-One form of the matching condition is the detailed balance condition: \paragraph{Detailed Balance (DB).} A valid GFlowNet with a forward policy $P_F(s' | s)$, a backward policy $P_B(s | s')$, and a flow function $F(s)$ satisfies the following DB condition for all transition $(s\to s')$
+In a GFlowNet, the forward sampling policy $P_F(s' | s)$ on a DAG from an initial state $s_0$ to a terminal state $s_f$ is paired with a backward ``reference'' policy $P_B(s | s')$.
+One can view $P_F$ as distributing probability mass from $s$ to its successors, and $P_B$ as moving mass backward from $s'$ to its ancestors.
+When $P_F$ and $P_B$ are matched, they induce an unnormalized density $F(s)$ at each state, called the flow function.
+One way to specify the matching between $P_F$ and $P_B$ is through the following: \paragraph{Detailed Balance (DB).} A valid GFlowNet with a forward policy $P_F(s' | s)$, a backward policy $P_B(s | s')$, and a flow function $F(s)$ satisfies the following DB condition for all transition $(s\to s')$

 Hence we have the following GFlowNet DB loss in the logarithm probability space:

 with an extra terminal constraint $F(s_f) = R(s_f)$ to incorporate the target reward information.

 In the context of time-indexed sampling processes such as diffusion models, the transition graph of states $s\triangleq(x_t, t)$ is naturally acyclic, as it adheres to the arrow of time~\citep{zhang2022unifying}.
 With slight abuse of terminology that we use $x_t$ to represents the tuple $(x_t, t)$ when necessary, for time-indexed settings the \textit{forward policy} is $P_F(x_{t+1} | x_t)$, the \textit{backward policy} is $P_B(x_t | x_{t+1})$, and the \textit{flow function} is $F(x_t)$\footnote{We write $F_t(x_t)$ as $F(x_t)$ for the sake of notation simplicity.}.
 The corresponding DB condition is therefore